 Student access plan

-An Access Plan provides information about the impact of a students disability, mental health or medical condition on their studies, identifies agreed services that will be provided by Disability Services and any alternative exam adjustments.
+An Access Plan provides information about the impact of a students disability, mental health or medical condition on their studies, identifies agreed services that will be provided by Access & Inclusion Services and any alternative exam adjustments.
 The Access Plan helps students to negotiate reasonable adjustments with University staff so they can study successfully at UniSA.

 Student's disability or medical information remains their private information.
 Only information students choose to release within the University goes into their Access Plan.
 By providing information to staff about the impact of their disability at university, it can help staff in assisting student's with their studies.